MoShehata7920/ana_muslim/README.md

 - Ahadeth: Explore a collection of authentic Ahadeeth.
 - Doaa: Discover a variety of Islamic supplications (Adya).
 - Sebha: Engage in Dhikr using a digital Tasbeeh counter.
+- bookmarking: User can bookmark pages of Quran and back to this bookmark anytime.
 - Light and Dark Mode: Choose between light and dark themes for optimal reading.
 - Clean Code: Well-structured, clean code for easy understanding and maintenance.
 - Offline Functionality: App works without an internet connection for uninterrupted use.